Mozu/grunt-mozu-appdev-sync/README.md

 For the `rename` action, populate a `files` object with `src`/`dest` mappings of each file you want to rename. **You will probably not configure this manually in your Gruntfile.
 You'll want to configure a `grunt-contrib-watch` adapter to do it dynamically.**

 For the `deleteAll` action, the `files` object is irrelevant.
 They're all doomed.

-#### options.context
-Type: 'Object'
-**Required**

-A context object to use to create a [Mozu Node SDK](https://github.com/mozu/mozu-node-sdk) client.
-It must contain an application key (different from the working key, this key is connected to your developer sync app that you have created and installed), a shared secret, a developer account ID, developer account login credentials, and a URL indicating the Mozu "home pod" environment to connect to.

 #### options.noclobber
 Type: `Boolean`